oid-directory/go-radir/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/oid-directory/go-radir)](https://goreportcard.com/report/github.com/oid-directory/go-radir) [![Go Reference](https://pkg.go.dev/badge/github.com/oid-directory/go-radir.svg)](https://pkg.go.dev/github.com/oid-directory/go-radir) ![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square) ![Volatility Warning](https://img.shields.io/badge/volatile-darkred?label=%F0%9F%92%A5&labelColor=white&color=orange&cacheSeconds=86400)

 Package radir implements subsets of the ***EXPERIMENTAL*** OID Directory I-D series.

+## About

+This package serves as the de facto Go-based OID-Directory library.
+It is the foundation of the entire OID-Directory Internet-Draft series, offering myriad functions, types and methods for use in creating an ASN.1 Object Identifier repository within an X.500 or LDAP architecture.

+The go-radit (Directory Information Tree) and go-radua (Directory User Agent) packages rely upon go-radir.

+## OID Utility

+This package includes a subdirectory package known simply as "oid".
+It offers DotNotation, ASN1Notation and IRINotation types for expressing the various incarnations of Object Identifiers.
+See the package documentation for extensive information on making use of this package.